thoughtspot/thoughtspot.github.io/_admin/ts-cloud/customize-actions-spotdev.md

 11. To view the action you just added, click **My actions**.

-## Add a callback function
+## Configure a callback custom action

 The callback custom action provides you with the flexibility to programmatically set up a function to request a call back to the parent application.

-When the user clicks the callback action label in the UI, the Visual Embed SDK generates the `customAction` event with the callback ID, and ThoughtSpot sends the requested data as a payload.
+WThoughtSpot allows you to programmatically set up a callback function from the parent application which triggers on the click of a custom action.
+For example, if you want to push insights from ThoughtSpot into your app or trigger an event to an external application, you can add a custom action in Thoughtspot and set up a callback in the parent application.
+When the user clicks this action on the **Answers** or **Pinboards** page, it initiates a callback to the parent application.

-To add a callback function:
+To add a callback custom action:

 1. Go to **Develop** &gt; **Customizations** &gt; **Actions**.